 Once the Foundation approves a property, it will transfer its funding to DHCD and the department will be responsible for closing the financing, disbursing the funds for construction, and monitoring the project for compliance with the long-term Weinberg unit requirements.
 The first Weinberg units are expected to be available for occupancy in late 2012.

 Rents for these disabled individuals will be set at 15-30% of area median income (AMI) in contrast to the 60% of AMI rentals generally paid by non-disabled, low-income persons under other programs such as the Low-Income Housing Tax Credit program.

 The Harry and Jeanette Weinberg Foundation, one of the largest private charitable foundations in the United States, provides approximately $100 million in annual grants to nonprofits that provide direct services to economically disadvantaged people, primarily in the U.S. and Israel.

 Grants are focused on meeting basic needs and enhancing an individual's ability to meet those needs with emphasis on older adults, the Jewish community, and our hometown communities of Maryland, northeastern Pennsylvania, and Hawaii.

 The trustees, some of whom also serve as executive officers of the Foundation, are Alvin Awaya, Judge Ellen M. Heller, Robert T. Kelly, Jr., Barry I. Schloss, and Chairman of the Board Donn Weinberg.
 Rachel Monroe serves as the Weinberg Foundation's President.
 For more information please go to www.hjweinbergfoundation.org

-*News Release by Harry and Jeanette Weinberg Foundation: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Harry and Jeanette Weinberg Foundation).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.